How To Set Up Your Golf Bag — The Complete Guide

 Organizing your accessories is crucial if you want to have a clear mind while on the green.
 However, your strategy is limited to how many pockets your stand bag offers.
 Fortunately, most medium and large golf bags provide plenty of pockets to hold a reasonable amount of accessories.

 If you're lucky, your stand or cart bag may have a dedicated spot for your gloves.
-It's a double-win if that pocket is waterproof.
+It's a double-win if that pocket is water-resistant.
 There's nothing worse than wet gloves when you're trying to perform your best.

 Your tees, ball markers, pens, and notepad should all reside in the same pocket.
 This way you have all your accessories in one place.
 Some people make the mistake of bringing a small backpack with them to carry these accessories, only to find them lugging around too much to have a good time.